 The coating ensures that the packaging is able to withstand frequent touching and handling.

 We recommend to not use any type of coating if you are producing sustainable packaging for your products to limit chemicals on the material as much as possible.

 Coatings and laminates impact the recyclability of packaging.
 It is a must that you do your own research before deciding whether or not you really need to coat or laminate your products’ packaging.

 However, if it is absolutely necessary that you require coating on your packaging, you can opt for:

-AQ coating is considered to be the most environmentally-friendly coating amongst the other finishing types.
-AQ coating is not only affordable but it is completely water-based.
+AQ coating is the most environmentally-friendly coating amongst the other finishing types.
+It is not only affordable but it is completely water-based.

-Aqueous coating is widely used for food, household products, and fast-consuming product packaging.
+Aqueous coating is common for food, household products, and fast-consuming product packaging.

 In order to come up with the best type of packaging material and structure, you must understand first understand how green packaging is changing the consumer landscape globally.